This Tuesday 6/30: Council decides whether State Street stays open to people or reopens to cars

-What do you enjoy most about the State Street Promenade being Car-Free?
+What do you enjoy most about State Street being Car-Free?

-What do you enjoy most about the State Street Promenade being Car-Free?
+What do you enjoy most about State Street being Car-Free?

 Send an email to Santa Barbara City Council about State Street at Clerk@SantaBarbaraCA.gov or StateStreetMasterPlan@SantaBarbaraCA.gov